How to update Mastodon to a new version

 Mastodon: Manual backups

-Prepare the folder
+Preparing the backup folder

 1. Log in as root